standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 * The codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.
 * The method for assigning version identifiers SHOULD be documented.
 * It is OPTIONAL to use semantic versioning.

-## Why this is important

-Clearly signalling a codebase's maturity helps others decide whether to reuse, invest in or contribute to it.

 ## What this does not do